 - 1 tablespoon vanilla extract

-- 1/2 teaspoon almond extra (or substitute any flavor such as orange, vanilla, or raspberry!)
+- 1/2 teaspoon almond extract or substitute any flavor such as orange, vanilla, or raspberry

 - In a medium mixing bowl, stir together the cocoa powder, almond flour, baking powder, and salt.
 Set aside.

 - Bake for 25 to 30 minutes.
 A toothpick inserted in the middle should come out mostly clean.
-There should be a few crumbs stuck to the tooth pick.
+There should be a few crumbs stuck to the tooth ick.

 - Let cool for 5 minutes and then remove to a wire rack to cool completely.
 Let set for about 2 hours or until completely cool.

 - Add all ingredients to a small saucepan, heat to low, and stir until chocolate chips are melted.
 Allow to cool before spreading over cupcakes.
 Store frosted cupcakes in an airtight container in the refrigerator.

 Tag @skinnyms on Instagram or hashtag it #skinnyms